Ezekiel Bread – Julie’s Long Overdue Promise

 1. Measure the water, honey, olive oil, and yeast into a large bowl.
 Let sit for 3 to 5 minutes.

 2. Stir all of the grains and beans together until well mixed.
-Grind in a flour mill.
+Grind in a grain mill.
 Add fresh milled flour and salt to the yeast mixture; stir until well mixed, about 10 minutes.
 The dough will be like that of a batter bread.
-Pour dough into two greased 9 x 5 inch loaf pans.
+Pour dough into three greased 9 x 5 inch loaf pans.

 3. Let rise in a warm place for about 1 hour, or until dough has reached top of the pan.